 Audrey Cherryl Mogan is a criminal barrister at Garden Court Chambers in London.

 Samuel Coe is a criminal and family law barrister at KCH Garden Square in Nottingham.
 He jointly coordinates our meetings in the Midlands.

-Emma Trevett is a paralegal at Irwin Mitchell specialising in public law and human rights.
-She also works at the Bristol Law Centre.
-Emma helps to organise YLAL meetings in the South West.
+Emma Trevett is a Senior Caseworker at Lawstop specialising in Court of Protection, community care and education.
+She also works at Bristol Law Centre.
+Emma helps to organise YLAL meetings in Bristol.